Golden Retriever Dog in a pile of Fall leaves

 Lurie Garden – Millennium Park, Chicago

-Garfield Park Conservatory is one of the largest of its kind in the world.
-The conservatory itself contains over 600 species of various plants, including trees and shrubs, and there are also plenty of trees on the surrounding property that make for impressive fall scenery.
+Garfield Park Conservatory is one of the largest conservatories of its kind in the world.
+Inside, it houses over 600 species of plants, including a diverse collection of trees and shrubs.
+The surrounding grounds are also filled with mature trees, offering visitors stunning fall foliage and a truly impressive autumn landscape.

 Art Institute of Chicago South Garden – Grant Park, Chicago